 Using low dose radiological imaging to improve patient care, convenience

-At Southwest Scoliosis Institute, we believe in providing our patients with the best care and services, which is why we’re proud to offer in-house radiological imaging services using the EOS system at our Dallas office.
+At Southwest Scoliosis Institute, we believe in providing our patients with the best care and services, which is why we’re proud to offer in-house X-ray imaging services using the EOS system at our Dallas location.

 The new imaging system is a state-of-the-art 2D/3D X-ray imaging system that allows our doctors to take high-quality images of patients in a variety of positions.
 The EOS system uses two X-ray beams to simultaneously scan patients from top to bottom, creating two high-quality images of the body.